Pottery bears

 This woodcut by Ulla Frisch is entitled, in her handwriting, “Pottery Bears” and is signed by her.
 Like a lot of her work it is undated, but probably dates from the 1970s.
-It is almost certainly inspired by 18th century pottery bear jugs in the Fitzwilliam Museum in Cambridge.
+It is inspired by 18th century pottery bear jugs in the Fitzwilliam Museum in Cambridge, which she sketched.
 These have detachable heads that could be used as cups.
 Often they have collars and chains and may be holding a dog.

 The picture below is of two Staffordshire bear jugs c.
 1740-60 displayed in the Fitzwilliam Museum.
 The caption says “White stone-glazed stoneware with shredded clay fur and details in dark brown clay.”